andybywire/content-first-prototyping/README.md

-#Content First Prototyping Starter Kit
+#Content-First Prototyping Starter Kit
-The Content First Prototyping Framework introduces practical modeling and simulation into the architecture and design of online information spaces.
+The Content First Prototyping Framework is an open source toolkit that helps you bring real, dynamic content into your prototyping process.
 It works by taking your structured content from Excel Spreadsheets and assembling it into simple templates using Jekyll.
 It then serves everything to you in interconnected pages styled with Foundation.
 When you initially build your prototype, all the pieces are automatically put in place.
 Whenever you save changes to content, template, or style files, the system updates your build and serves the changes to your device(s).

+If this is the first page you’ve visited about content first prototyping, be sure to also check out the [Smashing Magazine article](https://www.smashingmagazine.com/2016/05/content-first-prototyping/) that introduces the framework.
+If you’re looking for a bare bones version of the framework to clone as a staring point for your own project, check out the [cfp-framework](https://github.com/andybywire/cfp-framework) repository instead.

 ![Content Prototyping Schema](https://raw.githubusercontent.com/andybywire/Content-First-Prototyping/master/img/cfp_schema.png)